Life Science Library

 The Life Science Library is a series of hardbound books published by Time Life between 1963 and 1967.
-Each of the 26 volumes explores a major topic of the natural sciences.
-They are intended for, and written at a level appropriate to, an educated lay readership.
-In each volume, the text of each of eight chapters is followed by a "Picture Essay" lavishly illustrating the subject of the preceding chapter.
+Each of the 26 volumes explores a major topic of the natural sciences at a level appropriate to an educated lay readership.
+In each volume, the text of each of eight chapters is followed by a "Picture Essay" illustrating the subject of the preceding chapter.
 They were available in a monthly subscription from Life magazine.
-Each volume takes complex scientific concepts and provides explanations that can be easily understood.
-For example, Albert Einstein's theory of relativity is explained in a cartoon about a spy drama involving a train traveling very close to the speed of light; probability is explained with poker hands; and the periodic table of the elements is conveyed with common household items.
+The series explains scientific concepts in simple metaphors; for example, Albert Einstein's theory of relativity is explained in a cartoon about a spy drama involving a train traveling very close to the speed of light, probability is explained with poker hands, and the periodic table of the elements is conveyed with common household items.
 Although progress has overtaken much of the material in the more than 50 years since their publication, the series' explanations of basic science and the history of discovery remain valid.
 The consulting editors of the series are microbiologist René Dubos, physicist Henry Margenau, and physicist and novelist C. P. Snow.

 Each volume was written by a primary author or authors, "and the Editors of LIFE".
 The volumes are: